USS Kitkun Bay: Battle off Samar

 As the Japanese fleet approached closer, Kitkun Bay began to jettison some of her armaments at hand, while continuing to frantically emit smoke.
 At 7:35, Sprague ordered the escort carriers to begin engaging with their 5-inch guns, and by the end of the battle, Kitkun Bay had expended 120 of the 180 rounds available.
 At 7:59, one of her shells impacted what was possibly a cruiser, starting a fire in the fore.
 At 8:03, Kitkun Bay launched a further three FM-2 Wildcats, to join the eight launched earlier.
 To avoid the Japanese cruisers Chikuma and Tone, the escort carriers set a southwesterly course, which brought Gambier Bay and Kitkun Bay in the crosshairs of the Japanese force.
 In the meantime, the pilots of Kitkun Bay's air contingent, VC-5 had been distinguishing themselves in their fight against the Japanese fleet.
-At 8:44, Richard L. Fowler, VC-5's commander, led a group of eight FM-2 Wildcats and sixteen TBM Avengers, and under his command, at 8:53, an Avenger from Manila Bay succeeded in landing a torpedo hit on Chikuma, disabling her handling, and bringing her out of the battle.
+At 8:44, Richard L. Fowler, VC-5's commander, assembled a group of eight FM-2 Wildcats and sixteen TBM Avengers, and under his command, at 8:53, an Avenger from Manila Bay succeeded in landing a torpedo hit on Chikuma, disabling her handling, and bringing her out of the battle.

 After Gambier Bay had been thoroughly damaged by shells, setting the ship ablaze, the Japanese turned their attention towards Kitkun Bay, as she peeked out of the smoke.
 The Japanese gunnery gradually adjusted their aim, and starting from their first salvo at 8:28, crept up to within 500 yds.
 Despite the desperate use of smoke screens, and the heroic defense of her escorts, by 8:55, the Japanese had already closed the distance to only 6.25 mi.
-At 8:59, the cruiser Chōkai, which already had her stern blown off by a torpedo from the destroyer escort Samuel B. Roberts, suffered a secondary explosion, possibly derived from the cooking off of munitions onboard, crippling her handling and forcing her out of the vanguard formation.
+At 8:59, the cruiser Chōkai, which already had her stern blown off by a torpedo from the destroyer escort Samuel B. Roberts, suffered a secondary explosion, possibly derived from the cooking off of munitions on board, crippling her handling and forcing her out of the vanguard formation.
 At 9:05, Fowler guided two Avengers towards Chōkai, where they released their payloads, with Fowler reporting nine 500 lb bomb hits, five amidships, three near the bow, and one near the stern, fatally damaging the heavy cruiser.
 At 9:40, Chōkai was scuttled by torpedoes from the destroyer Fujinami.
 Undaunted, Tone had closed the distance to within 12000 yds of Kitkun Bay, with its salvo straddling the fleeing carrier on both sides.
 As a parting shot, a volley passed Kitkun Bay's side by only 20 yds.
 However, at this point, Admiral Kurita, discouraged by the resistance he was facing, and uncertain about the intelligence provided to him, convinced himself to withdraw.
 At 9:25, to the bewilderment of Rear Admiral Sprague, the Japanese fleet turned around and retired.
 Remarkably, Kitkun Bay, despite several near-misses, suffered no significant damage during the engagement, and only a few casualties from flying fragments.